d2s/Documentation/docs/Intro.md

 There are **five** ways to execute tasks, `backup` and `snapshot` tasks only:
 - (1) single task, a double click on a row executes first a test run (`--dry-run`), the next double click executes the real run
-  - this is the only way to do a full `restore` a well, restore of single files and catalogs is by [copy single files](CopySingleFiles.md)
 - (2) quick backup
   - select which tasks to execute in one go, selection is not saved
   - start with dynamic view of local vs remote storage, selecting tasks to execute automatically opens the quick backup menu with preselected tasks